bikram990/createUser/README.md

 This has been tested with macOS Mojave where it solves the problem of being unable to create a new user by creating the raw plist files in the local OD node.

+## MacDevOps 2018 Hack Night Project

+Thanks to everyone that helped on this project!

+See you next year in YYZ!

 ## Use

 createUser takes a number of options, only one is required `-u` the other options determine if the user is created and/or the password hash is updated.